MinaProtocol/snark-challenge/docs/index.markdown

 Welcome to the SNARK challenge!
+The SNARK challenge is a global competition to advance the state-of-the-art in performance for SNARK proving.
+Participants will be part of an effort that aims to have a massive impact on user-protecting cryptographic technology, and compete for $100,000 in prizes.

 The SNARK challenge is divided up into two stages.
 In the first stage, you'll get your feet wet and learn about the algorithms underlying the SNARK prover.
 Think of this stage as a paid training for the ultimate challenge